This policy was last updated on 6th November 2018.

 - to customise our websites and content to your particular preferences;

 - to notify you of any changes to our websites or to our services that may affect you;

 - to detect and prevent fraud/crime (e.g. CCTV images may be used to prevent, deter and detect crime and to provide evidence in the courts);

 - to monitor and assess the quality of our services;

 - for other everyday charity and church purposes, such as internal record keeping, payment processing and financial account management, claiming gift aid on donations, contract management, website administration, analytics, corporate governance, reporting and legal compliance;

 - where we otherwise consider such use of your information as not detrimental to you, within your reasonable expectations and necessary to fulfil our legitimate interests.

-We will only use your information for the purpose it was collected (or for similar/related purposes).
-If we would like to use your personal data for an unrelated purpose we will request your consent in advance.
+We will only normally use your information for the purpose it was collected (or for similar/related purposes).
+Your personal data will not be used for an unrelated purpose, save where this continues to be in accordance with the GDPR, in which circumstances we will normally request your consent in advance.

 Who your personal data may be shared with